-Heavy or binge drinking aside, there are also numerous studies showing increased risk for alcoholism in adulthood by those that start drinking in their early teens, or partake in binging, or heavy drinking behavior throughout their teen years.
+Heavy or binge drinking aside, there are also numerous studies showing an increased risk for alcoholism in adulthood by those that start drinking in their early teens or partake in binging, or heavy drinking behavior throughout their teen years.

 Teens may also be unaware that those who drink are also more likely to be involved in sexual assault, either as a victim or the one perpetrating the attack.